Last updated on May 16th, 2022 at 08:24 pm

 Noting that mv is the linear momentum p, we find that the angular momentum of a point mass can be written in the following form:

-It is important to recall that these 2 expressions (equation 2 and 3) apply specifically to a point particle moving along the circumference of a circle.
+It is important to recall that these 2 expressions (equations 3 and 4) apply specifically to a point particle moving along the circumference of a circle.

-Rate of change of Angular Momentum with Time – Torque
+Rate of change of Angular Momentum with Time is called Torque